 Capitalization of Software Costs - We capitalize certain internally generated software development costs after technological feasibility of the product has been established.
-No software costs were capitalized for the years ended December 31, 2006, 2005 and 2004, because such costs incurred subsequent to the establishment of technological feasibility, but prior to commercial availability, were immaterial.
+No software costs were capitalized for the years ended December 31, 2007, 2006 and 2005, because such costs incurred subsequent to the establishment of technological feasibility, but prior to commercial availability, were immaterial.

-Research and Development Costs - Costs incurred in the research and development of the Company's products are expensed as incurred.
+Research and Development Costs - Costs incurred in the research and development of our products are expensed as incurred.

-Concentration of Credit Risk - At December 31, 2006 and 2005, we had cash and investments, in excess of federally insured deposit limits of approximately \$39.7 million and \$36.7 million, respectively.
+Concentration of Credit Risk - At December 31, 2007 and 2006, we had cash and investments, in excess of federally insured deposit limits of approximately \$38.4 million and \$39.7 million, respectively.

-Concentration of credit risk with respect to net accounts receivable consists of \$1.1 million, \$0.9 million, and \$0.6 million with three customers at December 31, 2006 and \$1.4 million, \$0.6 million, and \$0.3 million with three customers at December 31, 2005.
+Concentration of credit risk with respect to net accounts receivable consists of \$1.9 million, \$1.3 million, and \$0.8 million, and \$0.5 million with four customers at December 31, 2007 and \$1.1 million, \$0.9 million, and \$0.6 million with three customers at December 31, 2006.

 Stock-Based Compensation - We grant stock options to our employees and directors.
 Such grants are for a fixed number of shares with an exercise price equal to the fair value of the shares at the date of grant.
-Effective January 1, 2006, we adopted the provisions of the Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards No. 123(revised 2004), "Share-Based Payment," ("SFAS 123(R)"), which establishes accounting for equity instruments exchanged for employee services.
+Effective January 1, 2006, we adopted the provisions of the Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment," ("SFAS 123(R)"), which establishes accounting for equity instruments exchanged for employee services.
 Under the provisions of SFAS 123(R), stock-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized as an expense over the employee's requisite service period (generally the vesting period of the equity award).
 We use the Black-Scholes valuation model to estimate the fair value of service condition awards.
 This valuation model takes into account the exercise price of the award, as well as a variety of significant assumptions.
 These assumptions used to estimate the fair value of stock options include the expected term, the expected volatility of our stock over the expected term, the risk-free interest rate over the expected term, and our expected annual dividend yield.
 We recognize compensation costs on a straight-line basis over the requisite service period.
 Prior to January 1, 2006, we accounted for share-based compensation to employees in accordance with APB 25 and related interpretations.
-We also followed the disclosure requirements of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" ("SFAS 123").
+We also followed the disclosure requirements of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" ("SFAS 123(R)").
 We elected to adopt the modified prospective transition method as provided by SFAS 123(R) and, accordingly, financial statement amounts for the prior periods presented in this Form 10-K have not been restated to reflect the fair value method of expensing stock-based compensation.